 The HOM Effect (2) [2] describes the bunching of two photons.
 The schema of the HOM experiment is represented in Fig.1(a).
 Two photons enter simultaneously from different legs onto a symmetric beam splitter.
 The notation here is that found in [15].
 For example, refers to one particle in leg 2.
 The photons’ probability of being found on the outgoing legs is shown in Fig. 1(b) for indistinguishable photons and in Fig.1(c) for distinguishable photons ( for example, according to their polarization degree of freedom).
 As seen in Fig. 1(b), the indistinguishable photons are always emitted together, whereas, as seen in Fig. 1(c), distinguishable photons are emitted together only half of the time, and half of the time they are emitted to different legs.
 This preference of the indistinguishable bosons to be emitted together is a manifestation of the bosons bunching.

-Figure 2: TWO PHOTONS ENTERING SIMULTANEOUSLY ON THE SAME LEG
+Figure 2: (a)TWO PHOTONS ENTERING SIMULTANEOUSLY ON THE SAME LEG (B) THE PROBABILITY OF BEING ON THE OUTPUT LEGS.

 In Fig. 2, two photons enter simultaneously on the same leg of the beam splitter.
 Fig. 2 (b) shows the probability of finding the emitted photons.
 It appears that the probability of finding the emitted photons is independent of the photons being distinguishable or not, as the difference between the indistinguishable and distinguishable photons disappears.
 These examples illustrate that the distinguishability of the photons is not the only condition that plays a role in whether they are bunched or unbunched.